top of page

 as well as any other action (agama karma and kriyamani karma).

 I reply, 'Have you ever studied the field?
-How you ever looked into it?
+Have you ever looked into it?

 Have you ever had a reading?'

-I would say that if anyone really explores it,
+I would say that if anyone explores it,

 in the daily paper or a magazine,